Classical Wave methods and modern gauge transforms: Spectral Asymptotics in the one dimensional case: Introduction

-with $\USB(\mathbb{R}^d)$ potential $V$.
-In~\cite{PaSh:16} (two of) the authors of this article formulated the following conjecture: the spectral function of any operator \eqref{LP:H} with $\USB$ potential admits a complete asymptotic expansion in powers of $\rho$ for large energy:
+In~\cite{PaSh:16} (two of) the authors of this article formulated the following conjecture. \begin{conjecture} The spectral function of any operator \eqref{LP:H} admits a complete asymptotic expansion in powers of $\rho$ for large energy:

+\end{conjecture} \begin{remark} Notice that one consequence of~\eqref{LP:asymptotic1} is super-polynomial decay of spectral gaps.
+Therefore, no such asymptotic expansion can hold for potentials which are bounded below but grow as a power of $x$ towards infinity. \end{remark}

 The intuition behind this conjecture is as follows: it is well known that geodesic loops (geodesics for the metric defining the Laplacian that start and finish at $x$) are usually responsible for preventing asymptotic expansions of this type, and the usual `rule of thumb' is that the fewer periodic geodesics exist, the more asymptotic terms in \eqref{LP:asymptotic1} (or its integrated versions) one can obtain.
 This leads to a natural guess that if there are NO looping geodesics, a complete asymptotic expansion of the form~\eqref{LP:asymptotic1} should exist.
 One should, of course, be careful with this type of reasoning since in general it is possible to have singularities in the spectral function that arise from loops of infinite length; i.e. where singularities in the wave propagator return from infinity.
 However, when the dynamics arise from $\mathbb{R}^d$, or, more generally, from an asymptotically flat metric, this type of return from infinity is not expected.